Home Travel Tips&Tricks Safety in the Yaeyama Islands

 • Never swim alone or after drinking.

-• Wear a life vest if inexperienced.
+• Wear reef shoes, rash guard and a life vest where needed.

 • Use sunscreen, hydrate often.